 To dig out the roots, you’ll need a few supplies:

-- Using your spade, you’ll want to dig out the soil that surrounds the roots to expose them.
+- Using your spade, you’ll want to dig out the soil that surrounds the tree root system to expose them.
 Pull out any loose roots until no more loose ones remain.

 - Next, use the grub hoe to lift out the cut roots.
 Pull additional ones out by hand if you can.
 Push the stump back and forth to loosen the roots and continue to cut and pull roots until you can remove the root ball from the soil.
 A root saw may be needed if the roots are too thick for the loppers.

 Using a Stump Grinder to Remove Tree Roots